 These amounts reflect our accounting expense for these awards and do not correspond to the actual value that will be realized by the nonemployee directors at the time the deferral lapses.

-As of December 31, 2008, each of our nonemployee directors had the following outstanding stock awards in the form of share units with respect to shares of Class A common stock, all of which were deferred:

-Mr. Anstrom: 25,054 as a result of annual equity awards and 7,655 as a result of annual retainers;

-Mr. Bacon: 25,054 as a result of annual equity awards; Mr. Bonovitz: 10,129 as a result of annual equity awards; Mr. Breen: 25,054 as a result of annual equity awards and 4,445 as a result of annual retainers;

-Mr. Collins: 25,054 as a result of annual equity awards and 4,726 as a result of annual retainers;

-Mr. Cook: 25,054 as a result of annual equity awards and 5,356 as a result of annual retainers;

-Mr. Hassell: 13,588 as a result of annual equity awards and 791 as a result of annual retainers;

-Mr. Honickman: 25,159 as a result of annual equity awards and 3,814 as a result of annual retainers;

-Dr. Rodin: 25,054 as a result of annual equity awards and 6,524 as a result of annual retainers; and

-Mr. Sovern: 25,054 as a result of annual equity awards.
+As of December 31, 2008, each of our nonemployee directors had the following outstanding stock awards in the form of share units with respect to shares of Class A common stock, all of which were deferred: Mr. Anstrom: 25,054 as a result of annual equity awards; Mr. Breen: 25,054 as a result of annual retainers; Mr. Breen: 25,054 as a result of annual equity awards and 4,445 as a result of annual retainers; Mr. Collins: 25,054 as a result of annual equity awards and 4,726 as a result of annual retainers; Mr. Cook: 25,054 as a result of annual equity awards and 5,356 as a result of annual retainers; Mr. Honickman: 25,159 as a result of annual equity awards and 3,814 as a result of annual retainers; Dr. Rodin: 25,054 as a result of annual equity awards and 6,524 as a result of annual retainers; Mr. Honickman: 25,159 as a result of annual equity awards.
 The number of share units held by each nonemployee director as indicated in this paragraph includes share units held by such nonemployee director arising from the accrual of dividend equivalents on deferred share units.